Generating Sentences by Editing Prototypes: Approach

-We would like to train our neural editor by maximizing the marginal likelihood (Equation \ref{eq:dist}), but the exact likelihood is difficult to maximize because it involves a sum over all latent prototypes $x'$ (expensive) and integration over the latent edit vector $z$ (intractable).
+We would like to train our neural editor $\pedit$ by maximizing the marginal likelihood (Equation \ref{eq:dist}) via gradient ascent, but the objective cannot be computed exactly because it involves a sum over all prototypes $x'$ (expensive) and an expectation over the edit prior $p(z)$ (no closed form).